Introduction: Ultrasonic Device to Enhance the Navigation of the Visually Impaired

 A FT232RL USB programmer was used as an interface to program the Arduino Pro Mini.

 Any compact direct current power source will work given that its voltage is between 3.3 and 12.

 Step 2: Uploading the Software

-You will first have to download the Arduino IDE.
+First, download the Arduino IDE.

 Step 3: Connecting the Hardware

-With glue, I attached the sensor beneath the two center knuckles next to the middle and ring finger.
-The Pro Mini went under the left side of the wrist.
-This positioning allows the user to use his hand as the parts don't interfere with the fingers or palm.
+Attach the Pro Mini went under the side of the wrist as shown in previous pictures.
+This positioning allows hand functionality as the electrical components do not interfere with the fingers or palm.